Unicycle Buying Guide

 Q. Are electric unicycles safe?

-A EUC can also be dangerous in the way a bicycle or a skateboard can be dangerous.
-But an attentive rider riding with protective gear, which means knee and elbow pads wrist guards and always a helmet, can be very safe and secure on a EUC.
+An EUC can also be dangerous in the way a bicycle or a skateboard can be dangerous.
+But an attentive rider riding with protective gear, which means knee and elbow pads wrist guards, and always a helmet, can be very safe and secure on a EUC.

 Q. Are Electric Unicycles waterproof?

 Yes, to a point.
 No electric unicycle can be submerged.
-But many EUCs have some water and dust intrusion ratings.
-(IP Rating) The IP rating is also known as Ingress Protection or International Protection ratings are defined to the international standard of EN 60529.
+However many EUCs have some water and dust intrusion ratings.
+(IP Rating) The IP rating also known as Ingress Protection or International Protection Ratings is defined by the international standard of EN 60529.
 There is a chart of these ratings at the end of the FAQ.

-For example, the InMotion V11 is IP55 rated.
+For example, the InMotion V11 is IP55-rated.
 This means that the EUC will only allow limited amounts of dust inside and can withstand low-pressure water jets (Rain).
-So a V11 will withstand riding in the rainstorm.
+So a V11 will withstand riding in a rainstorm.
 But one should not be taking a high-pressure hose to clean it.